brickblock-io/employee-handbook/README.md

 * [💵 Expenses](#expenses-)
 * [🖥 Need Hardware?](#need-hardware-)

+## Organisation Chart 💼

+A chart showing who works here at Brickblock can be found [here](https://docs.google.com/presentation/d/14YYqwGljMPvGCJEUfREsCkl4CynN43Orr6jBONFZz5A)

 ## Working Hours 🕙

-Most of us start working around 10 am and leave somewhere between 6-8pm.
+We usually work from 10am and leave somewhere between 6-8pm.
 Some of us are early birds, begin at 8 am already and go home a bit earlier.
 You have some freedom here to design your schedule.
 Just let your team know about your plan and make sure they're ok with it.